 - Eat and drink normally for 24 hours prior to testing and make sure you are hydrated before your test.

-Autonomic testing is considered safe.
 Some people may faint or collapse during the head-up tilt.
 When a patient’s symptoms and continuous recording of heart rate and blood pressure suggest pre-syncope (near fainting), the patient will be tilted back to a flat position immediately.

-Abnormal test results can help physicians diagnose, evaluate, monitor and treat disorders of the autonomic nervous system, including:
+The results can help physicians diagnose, evaluate, monitor and treat disorders of the autonomic nervous system, including:

 - Abnormal sweating